Leonard scores 36, Raptors beat Bucks 118-112 in 2 OTs

+TORONTO (AP) — Pascal Siakam felt guilty about a pair of missed free throws and the extra minutes they added to his teammates’ night.

+Fortunately for Siakam and the rest of the Raptors, Kawhi Leonard didn’t seem to feel any fatigue.

-TORONTO (AP) — Kawhi Leonard scored 36 points, including eight in the second overtime, and the Toronto Raptors beat Milwaukee 118-112 on Sunday night to cut the Bucks’ lead to 2-1 in the Eastern Conference finals.
+Leonard scored 36 points, including eight in the second overtime, and Toronto beat Milwaukee 118-112 on Sunday night to cut the Bucks’ lead in the Eastern Conference finals to 2-1.

+Leonard made 11 of 25 shots and went 12 for 13 at the free throw line in more than 52 minutes of action, a playoff career high.

+“At the end of the game, Kawhi said he played an hour of basketball,” Siakam said.
+“I told him ‘My bad.'”

+“I mean, it’s 52 minutes and it’s in the playoffs, so you definitely feel it.
+When you play 30 minutes, you feel it still,” Leonard said.
+“Just got to not worry about it, get my treatment and move on to the next one.”

+Leonard’s previous career high in playoff minutes was 46, set with San Antonio against Miami in Game 6 of the NBA Finals on June 18, 2013.
+The Spurs lost that game in overtime, then lost Game 7 two days later.

-Pascal Siakam had 25 points and 11 rebounds, Norman Powell scored 19 points before fouling out, and Marc Gasol had 16 points and 12 rebounds.
+Siakam had 25 points and 11 rebounds, Norman Powell scored 19 points before fouling out, and Marc Gasol had 16 points and 12 rebounds.
 The Raptors will try to draw even when they host Game 4 on Tuesday night.

 Giannis Antetokounmpo had 12 points and 23 rebounds before fouling out with 4:24 to go in the second overtime.
 Antetokounmpo shot 5 for 16.